Chairman's statement on our half year performance for 2020-21

 Finance and governance

-However, there are two key areas where we have not met our performance commitment targets:
+However, having set ourselves stretching targets for the current five-year regulatory period, there are some key areas where we have not met our performance targets so far this year:

 Water resources and demand